dilawar/ncbs/handbook/student_handbook.markdown

 External users are not permitted to issue out library items, and are allowed to use the library only during office hours.

-**Loss and defacement of books, journals and other library articles:**
+## Loss and defacement of books, journals and other library articles

 The cost of replacement with an additional 20% handling fee will be charged to the person for loss or damage to the library articles.
 Book grants may not be used to settle library dues.
 Any person determined to